Categories

 About Double Waffle Crochet Stitch

-If you know how to crochet the Waffle Stitch, then you’ll probably be able to figure out how the Double Waffle Stitch works.
-It’s basically alternating two double crochet stitches followed by two front post double crochet stitches, which is very easy to remember.
+It’s simply a repeat of two double crochet stitches followed by two front post double crochet stitches, which makes it easy to remember.

 Crochet Double Waffle Baby Blanket Free Pattern